Get the Free 6-Step Plan →

 5. Clipboards

-One of the easiest ways to make flexible seating or room movement less chaotic.
+One of the easiest ways to make movement more productive and less chaotic.

 Use them for hallway writing, floor work, partner tasks, and small groups.